Altidias/Milestone1_Group52/Software Design Document.md

 - The application will automatically save data after updating the tracker or their goals, the user will be able to close and re-open the program without losing any data.

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
-This section should list requirements formally, often using the word "shall" to describe functionalities.
 - **R1: Data Handling**
   - R1.1 The software shall load the dataset file into memory upon startup.
   - R1.2 The software shall load user data on startup.